DeanoPHP/msp3/README.md

 - I want to **remove inactive or fraudulent accounts** to maintain platform integrity.
 - I want to **analyze platform usage data** to improve user experience and features.

+## 🔮 Future Features

+🚧 *Upcoming enhancements to improve user experience and business visibility:*

+- **📍 Location-Based Listings** – Businesses and promotions will be displayed only within a **10-mile radius** of the user’s location.
+- **🔎 Advanced Search & Filters** – Users will be able to filter businesses by category, ratings, and proximity.
+- **⭐ Customer Reviews & Ratings** – Implementing a review system where customers can leave feedback and rate businesses.
+- **📅 Event & Booking System** – Businesses will be able to list upcoming events or accept customer bookings directly.
+- **📨 Messaging System** – Secure in-app messaging for direct communication between businesses and customers.
+- **📊 Business Insights Dashboard** – Analytics for business owners to track views, engagement, and customer interactions.
+- **🔐 Forgot Password Functionality** – Users will be able to securely reset their password via email if they forget their login credentials.
+- **🗺️ Area-Specific Search Results** – Users will only see businesses located in or near the **specific area they searched for**, improving local relevance.

 ## 📱 Responsive Design

 Mind Your Own Business is fully responsive, ensuring a smooth experience across **desktop, tablet, and mobile** devices.